 I complain incessantly to my friends.
 I talk about it to co-workers who have already done it.
 I write stories like this.
 I stop and do the math, and then pat myself on the back for the progress I’m making.
 I put a note on my desk to remind myself of how much I’ve already paid down.

 I keep it in the front of my mind all the time.

 I also try to stay realistic.
 I made my three-year goal based on where I was financially when I set the goal.

 Over the next three years, good news like promotions and raises may speed things up, and not-so-great things like an unexpected car repair might set me back a few months.
 I’m leaving room to be flexible with myself, because whether it takes me three years or five, I’ll still be debt-free.

-Desiree Stennett (@desi_stennett) is a senior writer at The Penny Hoarder.
+Desiree Stennett is a former staff writer at The Penny Hoarder.